-Just like that new car purchase, you’ve likely got a trade-in, you’ve done some research with friends, colleagues, and online - and now you’ve got the guy at the dealership spinning a story of features, benefits, and line-after-line of spec, asking you what it will take to “earn your business.”
+Just like that new car purchase, you’ve likely got a trade-in option, you’ve done some research with friends, colleagues, and online - and now you’ve got the guy at the "dealership" spinning a story of features, benefits, and line after line of spec, asking you what it will take to “earn your business.”

 Well, what will it take?

-If you are prepared and know the answer to that question before you dive in, you can find some truly exceptional equipment on the secondary market that not only meets your requirements, but also saves your facility money.
+If you are prepared and know the answer to that big question before you dive in, you can find some truly exceptional equipment on the secondary market that not only meets your requirements, but also saves your facility money.
+The four questions below will help you find what you need to know before you begin your MRI purchasing conversation.

 1. Do you know the company you’re dealing with?
 Do others?

-The best pre-owned/refurbished equipment dealers not only value repeat business, but they survive based upon it and are not in it for the one-shot deal.
+The best pre-owned/refurbished equipment providers not only value repeat business, they survive on it.
+This type of provider is not in it for the one-shot deal and relies on building a strong trust with the buyers they serve.

 - Check out their websites